concord/runway/README.md

 Since your zookeeper address won't change often it makes sense to keep your cluster info in your config file, and any operator specific information in seperate files.

+From here you can either deploy using a provided manifest file:
 ```
 File: kafka_runway_manifest.json
 {
+  "cpus" : 2.5,
   "executable_arguments" : [
 	"--kafka_brokers=localhost:9092",
 	"--kafka_topics=words",